project8/hornet/README.md

 line at runtime.

 ### Dependencies
 Hornet requires go version 1.1 or better.
+It's recommended that you setup your  go workspace and `GOPATH` environment ([e.g.](http://golang.org/doc/code.html#Workspaces)) in the standard way.

 For use on systems where the standard go version is too old (e.g. Debian Wheezy), the `godeb` application is suggested.
-First, install the too-old version of `golang`, and setup your go workspace and `GOPATH` environment ([e.g.](http://golang.org/doc/code.html#Workspaces)).
+First, install the too-old version of `golang`.
 Then proceed to install godeb.
 When I (Noah) installed it on teselecta, I used the following sequence of commands:
 ```
   > go get gopkg.in/niermyer/godeb.v1/cmd/godeb